My Little Marital Advice Shop: Setting Yourself Up To Fail (cough – Kim Kardashian)

 So watch one of those HGTV clutter busting shows, and keep that dining room table clear for some romance.
 Sunday nights are perfect for a lovely dinner, but at the table – not in front of ABC’s promising new show…Once Upon a Time.

-When my then fiancé, and I announced that our wedding was going to be taped for a TLC reality show, people were more than a little surprised.
-Everyone was convinced we were adding to an already stressful time.
-In fact, saying “yes” to TLC was one of our best decisions.
-Let me tell you why.
+When my fiancé and I told family and friends that our wedding was going to be taped for a TLC reality show, they were more than a little surprised.
+The most common question was, “why would you want to add that stress on yourselves?”
+In fact, it was one of the best decisions we made.
+Why?
+It’s not why you think.

-The last weeks before the wedding were a whirlwind.
-There was one oasis: shooting the show.
-Stephen and I spent two hours talking and “being cute” together.
+Two weeks before the wedding, Stephen and I spent two hours with the crew shooting an interview and footage of us “being cute” together.
 We walked down a street near the beach hand in hand, trailed by a camera, giggling.
-We sat on a beautiful, sunny, patio, reading to each other.
-We talked about how we fell in love.
-That afternoon was a brief shelter from the crazy wedding planning storm: we got to reconnect, and remember that under the tulle and the tablecloths, was our unique love story.
+We sat in the sun, on a beautiful patio, reading to each other.
+We talked to the producer, and each other about how we fell in love.
+It was a two hour shelter from the crazy wedding planning storm: we got to reconnect, and remember that under the tulle and the tablecloths, was our unique love story.

 I treasure those two hours, every moment.
 The lights, the cameras, and the questions that reminded me why I had said “yes.”